 Who is in the Succession cast?
-The Roy family may well be the most messed up family in TV series history, with the intense battle for control of the WayStar Royco empire now spanning three thrilling seasons.
+The Roy family may well be the most messed up family in television history, with the intense battle for control of the WayStar Royco empire now spanning four thrilling seasons.
 We’ve seen Kendall rap, Shiv get married, Roman send a dick pic to his dad, and Connor run for President.
-All the while, Logan has nearly died a few times, but he’s still the top dog of the Roy kingdom.

-Succession has given us some of the best acting on the small screen, which is partly due to the incredible writing on the drama series, but also massively down to the talented actors who form the Succession cast.
+Succession has given us some of the best-acting we’ve ever seen in a TV series, which is partly due to the incredible writing on the drama series, but also massively down to the talented actors who form the Succession cast.

-These actors are now such a big part of our life, with the ongoing trials and tribulations of the siblings’ battle with their manipulative patriarch making the Succession season 4 release date one of the most hotly-anticipated dates in the television calendar.
+These actors are now such a big part of our life, with the ongoing trials and tribulations of the siblings’ battle with their manipulative patriarch making all 33 Succession episodes incredible in their own right.
 So, let’s take a look at who the Succession cast is, and where you may know them all from.

 Who’s in the Succession cast?